What is a Testicular Biopsy?

 - If you are having a core needle biopsy, you will hear a loud clicking or popping sound when the tissue sample is being extracted.

 - If you are having a fine needle biopsy, the tissue sample will be drawn out with a syringe.

 - The same technique is done on the second testicle.

-Testicular biopsy is only rarely used to diagnose testicular cancer.
-Typically, it is only performed when the diagnosis is uncertain.
+Testicular biopsy is rarely used to diagnose testicular cancer.
+Typically, it is performed when the diagnosis is uncertain.
 This is because a biopsy, unfortunately, increases the likelihood the cancer will spread.